 Still RBC's Hand said bullion prices have been very volatile

 of late.
-"Gold is becoming very hard to prognosticate," said
+"Gold is becoming very hard to prognosticate," he said.

-SNC-Lavalin shares took a 5.2 percent hit to trade
+SNC-Lavalin shares took a 4.5 percent hit to

-said it slashing its fiscal 2013 outlook.
+said it was slashing its fiscal 2013 outlook.
 The overall

 - Commodity Markets